- Hanimaadhoo island

 English, Italian, German, French, Spanish, Hindi and Divehi.

 The hotel accepts USD and EURO.
-It is also possible to change USD and EURO in Maldivian Rufiyaa for local village purchases.
+We warmly suggest to bring small pieces of USD and EURO in case of purchases in the local village.

 - Credit cards